 “Every Sir John belongs to Boodle’s, and … when a waiter comes into the room and says to some aged student of The Morning Herald, Sir John, your servant has come,’ every head is mechanically thrown up in answer to the address.”

 One author claimed Boodle’s membership was composed of “good hum-drum gentlemen” and that any chorus concerning them would run thus “Bow, wow, boodle, noodle, doodle, Bow wow, boodle, noodle, pooh!'”
-William Wilberforce belonged to Boodle’s, along with four other clubs, and he claimed:
+William Wilberforce belonged several clubs, including Boodle’s and claimed:

 “Nothing could be more luxurious than the style of these clubs … you chatted, played at cards, or gambled as you pleased.”

-Some of the other illustrious gentlemen who belonged included William Cavendish (known as the 5th Duke of Devonshire), the philosopher David Hume, Scottish moral philosopher Adam Smith, prominent British Whig Charles James Fox, the outspoken “arbiter of fashion” George “Beau” Bryan Brummell, and Field Marshal Arthur Wellesley, 1st Duke of Wellington, who was sometimes called the “Iron Duke”.
+Some of the other illustrious gentlemen who belonged included William Cavendish (known as the 5th Duke of Devonshire), the philosopher David Hume, Scottish moral philosopher Adam Smith, prominent British Whig Charles James Fox, the outspoken “arbiter of fashion” George “Beau” Bryan Brummell, and the “Iron Duke,” Field Marshal Arthur Wellesley, 1st Duke of Wellington who had defeated Napoleon Bonaparte at Waterloo.